 Special permission to register is extended to students wishing to take graduate classes at the University for personal or professional benefit.
-Evidence must be provided to the program director that the student has completed a bachelor's degree and has the capacity to successfully undertake graduate coursework.
+Evidence including recommendation letters, essay, and proof that student has completed a bachelors or master's degree and has the capacity to successfully undertake graduate coursework.
 Non-degree students desiring to change to degree status must apply and meet all regular admission requirements.
 A maximum of 12 credit hours taken as a non-degree student may be applied to a graduate program.
+Financial aid is not available to non-degree seeking students.